Great careers, great lifestyle

 Kent is well known as the garden of England.
 Whether you want a gentle stroll or prefer to hit the trails on a mountain bike you can get out and about in some of the most stunning countryside in England.
 Home to the Kent Downs, and High Weald, and bordering the Surrey Hills, you’re never far from an area of outstanding natural beauty.

 Kent has a 350-mile coastline where you can find dramatic cliffs, wide sandy bays, and pebbly beaches.
 Enjoy a day at the seaside, exhilarating rides at the funfair, visiting the old harbour towns, or just relaxing on the beach.

-No matter what your age or your interests we can only scratch the surface of what this beautiful county offers.
-Kent has an incredible number of historic landmarks, from Leeds Castle, near Maidstone, Hever Castle near Tonbridge and Dover Castle down on the east Kent coast.
-The Hop Farm at Paddock Wood shares Kent’s rural history, our naval history is celebrated at Chatham Dockyard, Canterbury boasts an ancient roman wall and stunning cathedral and the Battle of Britain is commemorated on the Kent coast at Capel Le Ferne.
+No matter your age or your interests we can only scratch the surface of what this beautiful county offers.
+Kent has an incredible number of historic landmarks, including Leeds Castle near Maidstone, Hever Castle near Tonbridge and Dover Castle down on the east Kent coast.
+The Hop Farm at Paddock Wood shares Kent’s rural history, our naval history is celebrated at Chatham Dockyard, Canterbury boasts an ancient Roman wall and stunning cathedral and the Battle of Britain is commemorated on the Kent coast at Capel Le Ferne.
 Railways, breweries, wineries, country parks, the list goes on and on.

 If a change of scene means a move for the whole family, then discover the superb schools on offer across the county – from pre-school and primary to secondary schools, including grammars and special needs schools.
 For those interested in higher education, the county is home to the University of Kent and Canterbury Christ Church University, with a number of London universities within commuting distance.
 Local colleges include Mid Kent College, South and West Kent College and Canterbury College, each of which offer a range of programmes from vocational courses to higher education qualifications.